 A youth work association is a non-profit association, a union of non-profit associations or a foundation the objective of which is the integration of youth workers, youth work agencies or other providers and organisers of youth work, and representation of their interests.
-For instance, such associations include Association of Estonian Youth Workers, Estonian Union of Heads of Extracurricular Activities, Association of Estonian Open Youth Centres, Estonian Music Schools Union, Art Schools Representative Board and Estonian Hobby Schools Union.
+For instance, such associations include Association of Estonian Youth Workers, Association of Estonian Open Youth Centres, Estonian Music Schools Union, Estonian Art Schools Union and Estonian Hobby Schools Union.

 The aim of the youth councils is to enable youth to participate in the decision-making process and protect their interests in spheres that concern them.
 A participation council usually does not have a legal status and the membership of such council has been elected or delegated amongst young people.
-81 regional and local youth councils operated in Estonia in 2013.
+90 regional and local forms of youth participation were operated in Estonia in 2016.
 School student councils of different levels of education also act in Estonia as important forms of youth participation.

-School youth work is youth work provided in primary, secondary and vocational schools.
+Youth work in school is youth work provided in primary, secondary and vocational schools.
 School youth work supports the achievement of goals set out in the school curriculum, is based on extracurricular activities and is organised by the school youth worker, school student council or hobby group leaders.